inlab-geo/espresso/README.md

 - CoFI [GitHub repository](https://github.com/inlab-geo/cofi) (under construction)

 ## Troubleshooting for interactive lab
-If you've followed the [getting started section](README.md#getting-started) above, and are still having trouble displaying the ipython widgets, then hopefully [this StackOverflow thread](https://stackoverflow.com/questions/36351109/ipython-notebook-ipywidgets-does-not-show) will help you.
+If you've followed the [instructions on running locally](README.md#run-the-examples-with-cofi-locally) above, and are still having trouble ***displaying the ipython widgets***, then hopefully [this StackOverflow thread](https://stackoverflow.com/questions/36351109/ipython-notebook-ipywidgets-does-not-show) will help you.